edersohe/Flask-Meld/README.md

 Components are stored in `meld/components` either within your application folder or in the base directory of your project.

 Components are simple Python classes.
-No magic here.

-Here is an example of a Counter Component:
+The `counter` component:

 ```py
 # app/meld/components/counter.py